-Today in the gospel we are told that if we ask, then we shall receive, seek and you will find, knock and the door will be opened to you.
-How many times do we lack the faith that God will provide for us?
+Today in the gospel we are told that if we "ask, then we shall receive, seek and you will find, knock and the door will be opened to you."
+How many times do we lack in faith that God will provide for us?
 How often are we unwilling to go to Him when we are in need?
 Many times there seems to be something that keeps us from seeking His help.
-Sometimes it is that we think that our problems are too small and that God doesn't care.
-I believe that there is much danger when we think that God doesn't care or that He is too busy to deal with our problems.
+Sometimes we think that we can handle things on our own.
+Other times we think that our problems are too small and that God doesn't care.
+I believe that there is great danger when we think that God doesn't care or that He is too busy to deal with our problems.
 Because when we do this, we begin to put limits on God, and this is a dangerous mindset to be in.
 Our God is so awesome, we should never think that He doesn't care or is too busy.
-He loves us so much, and I am willing to bet that He is a pretty good at multitasking.
+He loves us more than we can imagine, and I am willing to bet that He is a pretty good at multitasking.

 How is the Holy Spirit working in your life right now?
 What things in your life are you struggling with now, that you need God's guidance?

 Always remember, "knock and the door will be opened."